JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 `tcpnoise` is a small POSIX C program for observing unsolicited TCP connection noise on public ports.

+It began as a simple C/socket exercise and has grown into a useful little network-noise observer.

-The project should stay understandable and portable between FreeBSD and Linux.
-The goal is not to turn it into a packet analyzer, IDS, honeypot framework, or networking framework.
+The project should remain understandable and portable between FreeBSD and Linux.

+The goal is **not** to turn tcpnoise into a packet analyzer, IDS, full honeypot framework, protocol-emulation framework, or giant networking abstraction.

+---

-## Working style
+# Working style

-Implementation will continue in small slices:
+Implementation should continue in small slices:

-1. Kyle writes each slice.
+1. Implement one understandable change.
+2. Build and exercise it.
-2. Review the change for correctness, portability, ownership, cleanup, and C/POSIX issues.
+3. Review correctness, portability, ownership, cleanup, and error handling.
-3. Fix problems before moving on.
+4. Fix problems before layering more behavior on top.
-4. Prefer correct error handling over quick-and-dirty shortcuts.
+5. Prefer correct C/POSIX behavior over shortcuts.
-5. Do not replace the project with a complete implementation unless explicitly requested.
+6. Do not add complexity merely because a more elaborate architecture is possible.

 Keep each slice small enough to understand and test independently.